 It tends to be slightly more expensive, though, because casein can be used to make cheese while whey has historically been considered a waste byproduct of the cheesemaking process.

-- There doesn’t seem to be any difference between whey and casein when it comes to muscle gain or athletic performance.
+As noted above, there doesn’t seem to be any practical difference between these two protein powders when it comes to muscle gain or athletic performance.

 There are plenty of good reasons to experiment with casein protein, and given it usually costs just an extra cent or two more than whey per gram of protein, the “more expensive” label shouldn’t be too much of a deterrent.
-Pick the brand that’s right for you, and enjoy!
+Pick the best casein for you, and enjoy!